Zar je ljubav spala na to: Background and reception

 In August 2022, Rozga confirmed during interviews and on her Instagram account that her then-upcoming acoustic album would open with an acoustic rework of "Zar je ljubav spala na to" featuring Croatian pop vocalist Matija Cvek; a music video for the rework was also announced.
 Rozga's idea to collaborate with the singer came after she heard his cover of her single "Suze biserne" during his live concerts.
+It was then her initiative for the two to record the cover.
 During an interview, Cvek revealed that the collaboration was out of his "comfort zone", as it represents a different genre from his usual discography.
 The rework, produced by Srđan Sekulović – Skansi was released on 15 September 2022.

 Upon its release, the song was well received by the press who commended Cvek's vocals and demonstration of singing talent on the song.
 Fans were more divided in their response; while some felt that the duo's vocals worked well together, others felt it fell short to the original featuring Tifa.
 In October 2022, the song was nominated in the category Hit of September at the 2022 Cesarica Awards which it also won.
 In December 2022, the song was nominated in the category for Best Collaboration at the 2023 Music Awards in Serbia.

 The song was included on the set list of the singer's regional Minut Srca Mog Tour (2022–23), where Cvek made a guest appearance at a concert of the tour held at the Zagreb Arena on 17 December 2022.
+The duo appeared together with Tonči Huljić i Madre Badessa Band at the Cesarica Awards in 2022 and performed the song live together in a medley with the band's "Baci oko na mene".
+He also joined her together for the performance of the song during her concert on 7 April 2023 as part of the Minut Srca Mog Tour (2022-23); this marked Cvek's first performance at a concert in Serbia and served as his presentation to the audience.